thedefside/journey_to_valhalla/README.md

 ```

 # Known issues
- - The boss altars don't seem to work
+ - The boss altars don't always seem to work

 # Roadmap

- - Balance the weapons and enemies in Mistlands/Deep North/Ashlands
+ - Balance the weapons and enemies in Mistlands/Deep North/Ashlands (Ongoing)
  - Add enemy NPCs with unique weapon drops
  - Add new minibosses

 # Change log
+v0.0.5
+ - Fixed custom textures not loading on dedicated servers
+ - Toned down the Dark Elves a bit
+ - Added Goblin ships to the Ocean
+ - Added Kraken to the Ocean, but diabled by default.
+Enable at your own risk.

 v0.0.4
  - Dark Elves always drop Heavyscale
  - Update Forgotten Biomes dependency